omar-islam-dev/IndependCS_Roadmap/content/Networks/SSH/Concepts/SFTP🌿.md

 [source](https://aws.amazon.com/what-is/sftp/)

-SFTP has pretty much replaced legacy [FTP](https://www.ssh.com/ssh/ftp/) as a file transfer protocol, and is quickly replacing [FTP/S](https://www.ssh.com/academy/ssh/ftp/ftps).
+SFTP has pretty much replaced legacy [[FTP🌿]] as a file transfer protocol, and is quickly replacing [FTP/S](https://www.ssh.com/academy/ssh/ftp/ftps).
 It provides all the functionality offered by these protocols, but more securely and more reliably, with easier configuration.
 There is basically no reason to use the legacy protocols any more.

 [source](https://www.ssh.com/academy/ssh/sftp-ssh-file-transfer-protocol)